ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 * As we would expect an authorized user is able to see some of the sensitive data because the app has decrypted any encrypted data.

 ???
-* Show the records view of the web app.
+* Show the records view of the web app
+* No ciphertext

 ---
 name: Vault-Transit-Engine-6